Hart O. Berg: Representation of the Wright Brothers

 Berg was initially lukewarm in his assessment of the Wrights’ invention.
 In May 1907 Wilbur Wright travelled to Europe to persuade him of its reality and importance.
 (Note: In 1907 Berg, who maintained a London office in Regent Street, had counselled Flint’s friend Lady Jane Taylor on how best to convince Richard Haldane (War Minister) and Lord Tweedmouth (First Lord of the Admiralty) that the Wrights should be commissioned to build aircraft for the British armed forces; her endeavours in this respect failed and the Wrights later withdrew Flint & Company’s authority to represent them in Britain: A. M. Gollin, No Longer An Island: Britain and the Wright Brothers, 1902-1909, Stanford University Press, California, 1984, pp. 214-221.)
 Quickly convinced of Wright’s engineering brilliance and the reliability of his narrative, Berg introduced him to Henri Deutsch de la Meurthe and other influential figures in Paris.
 Wilbur reciprocated Berg’s esteem, describing him to his brother Orville as “a pretty slick hand... very practical... about as enthusiastic as a man could be and he really has a remarkable facility for reaching people”.

 In November Charles Flint & Company and Hart Berg were jointly appointed sole agents outside America to negotiate contracts for the sale, manufacture or use of the Wrights’ “flyer” and to establish companies to take over ownership and exploitation of the brothers’ inventions.
 Sales negotiations were held with both the French and German governments but, as Berg had anticipated at the outset, it was with private investors that contracts were eventually signed.

 In March 1908 a syndicate, assembled largely by Berg and led by Lazare Weiller and Deutsch de la Meurthe, acquired the French rights to the brothers’ airplane through the medium of a newly formed company, Compagnie Générale Nationale de Navigation Aérienne.
 In return the Wrights were to receive a cash sum and shares in the company while Flint & Company and Berg were to apply the commission entitlement under their agency arrangement to subscribe for shares.
 These arrangements were subject to the current model of the Wrights’ plane successfully completing performance trials.

 Berg played a key role in preparation for the trials, procuring components and equipment required by the Wrights, monitoring Bariquand et Marre’s production of the plane’s engine, and surveying with Wilbur possible trial locations.
 Berg’s old friend Léon Bollée allowed Wilbur free factory space for engineering work and showed them possible trial grounds near Le Mans.
-From these Berg selected the racecourse at Hunaudières, for which he paid a monthly rent plus fifteen per cent of ticket sales for admission to watch the flights.
+From these Berg selected the horse racecourse at Hunaudières, for which he paid a monthly rent plus fifteen per cent of ticket sales for admission to watch the flights.
 The Wrights had previously preferred to keep their machines away from public gaze but, under Berg’s influence, now began to derive substantial income from gate money.